csebooks/relational-databases/content.en/part-five-system-architecture/_index.md

 We use asymmetric fragment and replicate, with relation _s_ being replicated and with the existing partitioning of relation _r_ .
 Each processor _P~j~_ where a partition of relation _s_ is stored reads the tuples of relation _s_ stored in _D~j~_ , and replicates the tuples to every other processor _P~i~_ .
 At the end of this phase, relation _s_ is replicated at all sites that store tuples of relation _r_ .

-Now, each processor _Pi_ performs an indexed nested-loop join of relation _s_ with the _i_th partition of relation _r_ .
+Now, each processor _P_~i~ performs an indexed nested-loop join of relation _s_ with the _i_th partition of relation _r_ .
 We can overlap the indexed nested-loop join with the distribution of tuples of relation _s_, to reduce the costs of writing the tuples of relation _s_ to disk, and of reading them back.
 However, the replication of relation _s_ must be synchronized with the join so that there is enough space in the in-memory buffers at each processor _P~i~_ to hold the tuples of relation _s_ that have been received but that have not yet been used in the join.

 ### 18.5.3 Other Relational Operations

 The evaluation of other relational operations also can be parallelized:

 - **Selection**.
-Let the selection be (_r_ ).
-Consider first the case where  is of the form _a~i~_ \= _v_, where _ai_ is an attribute and _v_ is a value.
+Let the selection be σ~θ~(_r_ ).
+Consider first the case where θ is of the form _a~i~_ \= _v_, where _ai_ is an attribute and _v_ is a value.
 If the relation _r_ is partitioned on _a~i~_ , the selection proceeds at a single processor.
-If  is of the form _l_ ≤ _a~i~_ ≤ _u_—that is,  is a range selection—and the relation has been range-partitioned on _a~i~_ , then the selection proceeds at each processor whose partition overlaps with the specified range of values.
+If θ is of the form _l_ ≤ _a~i~_ ≤ _u_—that is, θ is a range selection—and the relation has been range-partitioned on _a~i~_ , then the selection proceeds at each processor whose partition overlaps with the specified range of values.
 In all other cases, the selection proceeds in parallel at all the processors.

 - **Duplicate elimination**.
 Duplicates can be eliminated by sorting; either of the parallel sort techniques can be used, optimized to eliminate duplicates as soon as they appear during sorting.
 We can also parallelize duplicate elimination by partitioning the tuples (by either range or hash partitioning) and eliminating duplicates locally at each processor.